nim-lang/Nim/doc/destructors.md

 move semantics.
 The advantages are that Nim programs become oblivious to the involved heap sizes and programs are easier to write to make effective use of multi-core machines.
-As a nice bonus, files and sockets and the like can be written not ot require manual `close` calls anymore.
+As a nice bonus, files and sockets and the like can be written not to require manual `close` calls anymore.

 This document aims to be a precise specification about how move semantics and destructors work in Nim.